19 of the best space documentaries you need to watch

 3. "Through the Wormhole with Morgan Freeman" is awesome

-"Through the Wormhole" is awesome simply by the fact it is narrated by none other than Morgan Freeman.
-But, it also happens to be a great documentary that explores some of the deepest mysteries of existence.
+"Through the Wormhole" is remarkable simply by the fact it is narrated by none other than Morgan Freeman.
+But, it also is an excellent documentary exploring some of the deepest mysteries of existence.

 It attempts to answer things like: